oegea/certification-service/README.md

 In order to compile and modify the project you need to install both dependencies and development dependencies.
 `npm` package manager has been used to create this project.

-A `npm install` just be enought to install required dependencies.
+A `npm install` should be enought to install required dependencies.

 ## Recommended development environment